 CONFLICT OF INTEREST

-- Author must declare if there is any conflict of interest at the submission of the manuscript.
+- Authors must declare if there is any conflict of interest at the submission of the manuscript.

 - If there is no conflict of interest, the authors should select in the submission form the option: “Authors declare that there is no conflict of interest”; otherwise, it must be specified in “Comments to the Editor”.